spevans/swift-project1/doc/development.md

 went wrong when an exception handler simply gives the instruction pointer as the source of an error.

+`-Xfrontend -disable-red-zone` ensures that code generated from the swiftc doesnt generate red zone code.

 `-Xcc -mno-red-zone` tells the `clang` compiler not to use the red zone on any files it compiles. `clang` is used if there is any code in the header file you use which will probably be the case as will be shown.

+`-Xcc -mno-mmx -Xcc -mno-sse -Xcc -mno-sse2` uses clang options to tell swiftc not to use MMX/SSE/SSE2

 `-parse-as-library` means that the code is not a script.